Spacing Toronto - Canadian Urbanism Uncovered | Toronto Architecture, Urban Deisgn, Public Transit, City Hall, Parks, Walking, Bikes, Streetscape, History, Waterfront, Maps, Public Spaces

-The truth and post-truth about Pride and Black Lives Matter TorontoBy Spacing
+In this episode, we talk about the changing face of the city, about what we preserve, and what gets left behind.
+We talk to Kaitlin Wainwright, director...
+Read More

-Guest post by Mariana Valverde and Akwasi Owusu-Bempah Toronto’s police force has long been known for its sophisticated, expensive PR machine.
-It is...
+Ahead of Park People’s first national city parks conference in Calgary this coming March 2017, Park People’s Jake Tobin Garrett caught...
 Read More

-Guest post by Mariana Valverde and Akwasi Owusu-Bempah Toronto’s police force has long been known for its sophisticated, expensive PR machine.
-It is...
+Guest post by Mariana Valverde and Akwasi Owusu-Bempah Toronto’s police force has long been known for its sophisticated...
 Read More

 Floating shipping containers as affordable housing A Copenhagen design firm has created new affordable housing units out of...
 Read More